top of page

 A young boy, wearing a red t-shirt, holds a barbell across his shoulders in a gym, with a focused expression, demonstrating early engagement in weightlifting.

 The hyper-competitive world of youth sports often sets unrealistic expectations, even for very young boys.
-This image underscores the growing pressure to achieve early "gains" and conform to ideals of strength.
+This image underscores the growing pressure to achieve early 'gains' and conform to ideals of strength.
 This environment can inadvertently push developing bodies and minds toward dangerous shortcuts, including the allure of steroids and other PEDs, ultimately undermining genuine health.

 Several converging factors create a fertile ground for steroid and PED use among adolescents: